GEOS-ESM/ESMA-Baselibs/README.md

 #### Download non-git Libraries

 Note that there is an additional step needed for building a complete ESMA Baselibs.
-There are seven libraries that are not on git at present:
+There are six libraries that are not on git at present:

 * GSL
 * szlib